 A positive SLNB result indicates that cancer is present in the sentinel lymph node and that it may have spread to other nearby lymph nodes (called regional lymph nodes) and, possibly, other organs.
 This information can help a doctor determine the stage of the cancer (extent of the disease within the body) and develop an appropriate treatment plan.

 What happens during an SLNB?

-A surgeon injects a radioactive substance, a blue dye, or both near the tumor to locate the position of the sentinel lymph node.
-The surgeon then uses a device that detects radioactivity to find the sentinel node or looks for lymph nodes that are stained with the blue dye.
-Once the sentinel lymph node is located, the surgeon makes a small incision (about 1/2 inch) in the overlying skin and removes the node.
+First, the sentinel lymph node (or nodes) must be located.
+To do so, a surgeon injects a radioactive substance, a blue dye, or both near the tumor.
+The surgeon then uses a device to detect lymph nodes that contain the radioactive substance or looks for lymph nodes that are stained with the blue dye.
+Once the sentinel lymph node is located, the surgeon makes a small incision in the overlying skin and removes the node.

 SLNB is usually done at the same time the primary tumor is removed.
-However, the procedure can also be done either before or after removal of the tumor.
+In some cases the procedure can also be done before or even after (depending on how much the lymphatic vessels have been disrupted) removal of the tumor.

 What are the benefits of SLNB?

-Seroma, or the buildup of lymph fluid at the site of the surgery.
+- Seroma, or a mass or lump caused by the buildup of lymph fluid at the site of the surgery

-SLNB, like other surgical procedures, can cause short-term pain, swelling, and bruising at the surgical site and increase the risk of infection.
-In addition, some patients may have skin or allergic reactions to the blue dye used in SLNB.
-Another potential harm is a false-negative biopsy result—that is, cancer cells are not seen in the sentinel lymph node although they are present and may have already spread to other regional lymph nodes or other parts of the body.
+- A false-negative biopsy result—that is, cancer cells are not seen in the sentinel lymph node even though they have already spread to regional lymph nodes or other parts of the body.
 A false-negative biopsy result gives the patient and the doctor a false sense of security about the extent of cancer in the patient’s body.

 Is SLNB used to help stage all types of cancer?